ohthehugemanatee/presentations/texts/thunder-days-berlin.md

 This same information is presented in some more detail on my blog post at the time, you can see the short link here.

-## I grew up when Microsoft was the evil empire
+## I came up when Microsoft was anti-OSS

 * Halloween documents!
 Anyone remember those?
 * Spreading FUD - Fear, Uncertainty, Doubt
 * Embrace, Extend, Extinguish
 * SCO lawsuits
-* We're a cancer!
+* Open Source is a cancer!

 Notes:
 Halloween docs